sentinl/sentinl/README.md

 <img src="https://img.shields.io/badge/elasticsearch-5.*-green.svg"/>

-**SENTINL 5** extends *Kibi*/*Kibana 5* with **Alerting** and **Reporting** functionality to monitor, notify and report on data series changes using standard queries, programmable validators and a variety of configurable actions - Think of it as a free an independent ["Watcher"](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Introduction#what-is-a-watcher) which also has scheduled ["Reporting"](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Report-Example) capabilities (PNG/PDFs snapshots).
+**SENTINL 6** extends *Siren Investigate* and *Kibana 4.6+* with **Alerting** and **Reporting** functionality to monitor, notify and report on data series changes using standard queries, programmable validators and a variety of configurable actions - Think of it as a free an independent ["Watcher"](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Introduction#what-is-a-watcher) which also has scheduled ["Reporting"](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Report-Example) capabilities (PNG/PDFs snapshots).

-**SENTINL** is also designed to simplify the process of creating and managing alerts and reports in Kibi/Kibana via its App and Spy integration, directly in the Kibi/Kibana UI.
+**SENTINL** is also designed to simplify the process of creating and managing alerts and reports in Siren Investigate/Kibana via its App and Spy integration, directly in the Siren Investigate/Kibana UI.

 <!--<img src="http://i.imgur.com/aDHvUxf.png" width="400" /> -->